miwie/glacier-cli/README.md

  -queue <queue_name>   SQS queue to use for inventory retrieval.
 Defaults to 'glacier' -region <region>      Specify URL as the web service URL to use.
 Defaults to 'us-east-1' -topic <topic_name>   SNS topic to use for inventory retrieval.
-Defaults to 'glacier' -verbose              Verbose outpüut (some actions only)
+Defaults to 'glacier' -verbose              Verbose outpüut (some commands only)
 ```

 ## Examples